-RESOLVED, That the Arkansas Higher Education Coordinating Board adopts the revisions to the policy in this agenda item for the Freshman Assessment and placement Program beginning with the fall semester 2002.
+RESOLVED, That the Arkansas Higher Education Coordinating Board adopts the amendment of AHECB policy 5.8-Freshman Assessment and Placement Program as outlined in this agenda item beginning Fall 2012.

-FURTHER RESOLVED, That the Coordinating Board instructs the Director of the Arkansas Department of Higher Education to notify the presidents and chancellors of all Arkansas public institutions of higher education of this approval.
+FURTHER RESOLVED, That the Coordinating Board instructs the Director of the Arkansas Department of Higher Education to notify the presidents and chancellors, chief academic officers, chief student affairs officers, and institutional research officers of all Arkansas public institutions of higher education of this approval.